richelbilderbeek/awk_course/docs/morning_session/hello_awk.md

     - to run AWK from the command-line

 Creating a script for every AWK use is tedious.
-Instead, we will be using AWK one-liners in the terminal.
+Instead, we will be using AWK one-liners in the terminal:

 - run the text of the AWK script as a oneliner, using single-quotes around the AWK code, i.e. `awk '[my awk code]'`,